Utkarsh1308/Utkarsh1308.github.io/report.md

  - Phase 2 : https://gitlab.com/coala/GSoC/gsoc-2019/-/milestones/30
  - Phase 3 : https://gitlab.com/coala/GSoC/gsoc-2019/-/milestones/31
 bio: >
- I'm a final year student (expected graduation date: May 2019) of Computer Science at The University of Hong Kong.
-I participated in GSoC and worked with [coala](http://coala.io) to implement a meta-review system, which collects and tracks GitHub reactions used by coala community to generate meaningful analysis.
-I also improved usability of [gh-board](http://github.com/coala/gh-board), a serverless kanban board, fixing some issues and extending it to track reviews & meta-reviews.
+ I'm a fourth year student (expected graduation date: May 2021) at Birla Institute of Technology and Science, Goa.
+I participated in GSoC and worked with [coala](http://coala.io) on improving Diff Handling, by improving the context for the affected code shown by diffs, and added support for non utf-8 encodings in coala.
+I also added support for Binary Diffs and XML Diffs.
 social:
  - GitHub:
    - username: Utkarsh1308